oduwsdl/MementoEmbed/docs/source/web_api.rst

         "archive-collection-uri": null
     }

 If the archive collection information is not available, those values are filled with ``null``.
+Collection information is only currently available for Archive-It and Webrecorder collections.

 Original Resource data
 ~~~~~~~~~~~~~~~~~~~~~~